microsoft/Partner-Center-Bot/docs/Deployment.md

 | Partner Center Application Tenat Id   | Account ID value obtained from the Partner Center Azure AD Application section                           |
 | QnA Knowledgebase Id                  | Identifier for the knowledgebase created in the *Create a New Instance of the QnA Service* section       |
 | QnA Subscription Key                  | Subscription key for the knowledgebase created in the *Create a New Instance of the QnA Service* section |

-## Configure Azure Key Vault Access Policy
-Now that the instance of Azure Key Vault has been provisioned you can add the access policy that will enable the Azure AD application the ability to create, delete, and read secrets.
-Perform the following to create the access policy

-1. Open PowerShell and install the [Azure AD PowerShell cmdlets](https://docs.microsoft.com/en-us/powershell/azure/install-adv2?view=azureadps-2.0) if you necessary
-2. Update the following cmdlets and then invoke them

-    ```powershell
-    Connect-AzureAD
-    Login-AzureRmAccount

-    ## Update these variable before invoking the rest of the cmdlets

-    # The value for the AppId should be the application identifier for the Azure AD application created for Key Vault
-    $spn = Get-AzureADServicePrincipal | ? {$_.AppId -eq 'b6b84568-6c01-4981-a80f-09da9a20bbed'}
-    $resourceGroupName = "ResourceGroupName"
-    $vaultName = "VaultName"

-    Set-AzureRmKeyVaultAccessPolicy -VaultName $vaultName -ObjectId $spn.Id -PermissionsToSecrets delete,get,set -ResourceGroupName $resourceGroupName
-    ```